LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### What happens if I enable the Transfer Context object, but I don't set an intent ID or user message?

-If the receiver bot doesn't find an intent ID or user message in the Tango Context object, or if there isn't a Tango Context object available, the receiver bot looks at the last user message in the LiveEngage queue and uses that to try to determine the appropriate dialog to start.
+If the receiver bot doesn't find an intent ID or user message in the Tango Context object, or if there isn't a Tango Context object available, the receiver bot looks at the last user message in conversation and uses that to try to determine the appropriate dialog to start.

 #### How do I transfer other data from the sender bot to the receiver bot?